evidentlyai/evidently/docs/book/monitoring/workspace.md

 # What’s next?

-Regardless of the workspace type (cloud, local, or remote), you can use the same methods to create and manage Projects.
-Head to the next section to see how.
+After you set up a Workspace, you can add and manage Projects.
+Head to the [next section to see how](add_project.md).